How much does it cost to be a cat parent? Can you afford it?

 Spay/neuter costs may be less, however, if you adopt an older cat, or one from a shelter where that cost is included in the adoption fee.

-The annual cost from the ASPCA is estimated at $670, but that includes $175 for a cat health insurance policy, and $160 for veterinary medical expenses.
+Beyond year one, the annual overall cost of owning a cat from the ASPCA is estimated at around $800.
+That includes $175 for a cat health insurance policy, and $160 for veterinary medical expenses.

-Only a small percentage of pet owners carry pet health insurance, so your medical expenses could be different, especially if your cat becomes ill or injured.
+Only a small percentage of pet owners carry pet health insurance, and your medical expenses could be different, especially if your cat becomes ill or injured.

 In some cases, you may end up switching out your furniture to accommodate the cat.
 Some of us will spend more on food options.
 All this adds up.